kayleefedorick/shell-setup/README.md

-Personal Zsh + Oh My Zsh setup for Debian/Ubuntu systems.
+# Personal Zsh + Oh My Zsh Setup for Debian/Ubuntu

-This installer sets up Zsh as your login shell, installs Oh My Zsh, Python 3.11 tooling, pipx-managed CLI tools, and copies my shell configs/plugins to your home directory.
+This repository installs a **custom Zsh environment** tuned for fast workflows on Debian/Ubuntu systems in my homelab.
+The installer makes Zsh your login shell, installs Oh My Zsh plus useful plugins, sets up Python 3.11 tooling and useful CLI utilities (e.g. `thefuck`, `eza`, `du-dust`), and copies a curated set of configs, plugins, aliases, and keybindings into your home directory.

+All command output is saved to `install.log` while the script shows only light progress messages. **Review `config.sh` before running** - it changes your shell and will overwrite `~/.zshrc`.

 ---

 ## One-liner Install

-> **Warning:** Review `config.sh` first - this will change your shell, install software, and overwrite `~/.zshrc`.

 ```bash
 git clone --recurse-submodules https://github.com/kayleefedorick/shell-setup && \